MESS+: Dynamically Learned Inference-Time LLM Routing in Model Zoos with Service Level Guarantees: Experiments

 \subsection{Results}

-We divide our evaluations into four segments.
+We divide our evaluations into four main segments and an addendum focused on practical aspects.
 First, we evaluate at the overall cost optimality objective.
 Second, we look at the request satisfaction rate.
-Third, we discuss the routing overhead across benchmarks and, finally, we evaluate the predictor training performance.
+Third, we explore the control dynamics of $V$.
+Fourth, we explore the routing overhead and how to train the predictor.
+We then evaluate the characteristics of \algname by looking into sparse user feedback and increasing the number of models in a zoo.

 \textbf{Cost Optimality.} The main results are shown in \Cref{tab:all_benchmark_evals} where we set individual SLA constraints $\alpha$ per benchmark.
 Our key observation is that, among all the adaptive methods, \textit{\algname is consistently the cost optimal solution for achieving a target request satisfaction rate}, which is due to its effective model choice.
 While the baselines prefer choosing larger and more expensive LLMs from our zoo, our approach tends to rely more on cost effective and smaller models, while providing satisfactory responses at the rate specified by $\alpha$.
 By selecting larger models, the baselines overshoot our SLA requirement at the expense of a notable cost overhead.
 Overall, \algname is about $2\times$ more cost efficient than existing model routing techniques and $20\%$ more efficient than our random baseline that knows average benchmark statistics when routing a request.